mysterymath/lcc6502/README.md

   should be like that inside a POSIX environment.
 * Fast code.
 The output produced by the compiler should be within an order of magnitude as fast as that written by a human transliterating the C to equivalent assembly.
-Most high-level optimzations are left to the C author.
   * Whenever possible, the compiler must perform 8-bit arithmetic operations directly, instead of integral promotions.
+  * Loop optimizations and strength reductions must be performed, since the target platform cannot multiply or divide in hardware.
 * Debug mode.
 Debuggers exist for the target platform, so this should allow easy debugging.
 Compiler speed is not an issue, so all optimizations that do not interfere with debugging should still occur.